kleenkanteen/about-me-in-15-mins/README.md

 I wanted people with sound value systems because you cannot buy values.
 You are only as good as your values.
 I learned early on that you do not put greatness into people…but somehow try to pull it out.”

 So now you know a crap ton about me.
 I tried to share the most interesting and relevant things I can think of about myself a person and relevant to software.
 This was a massive dump of my personality, interests, and tools, so I hope you enjoyed them and even adopt my tools.
-If you plan on programming for a living, that keyboard and key layout will make life better.
+If you plan on programming for a living, that keyboard and key layout will definitely make life better.
 Thanks for reading.